NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 This file exports as default an async function that will be executed when the task is run.

-Its first parameter is an object with the task arguments, whose type should match the one of the task definition.
-We do this by defining an interface, and ensuring that it has the same properties.
-If they don't, the type system will complain.
+Its first parameter is an object with the task arguments, whose type should match that of the task definition.
+We do this by defining an interface and ensuring it has the same properties.
+If they don't match, the type system will report an error.

 The second parameter is the `HardhatRuntimeEnvironment`, which has all the functionality that Hardhat provides.